nafisa-samia/Thyroid-Disease-Classification/README.md

-# Thyroid Disease Prediction using Back Propagation Neural Network
+# Thyroid Disease Classification using Back Propagation Neural Network

 ## Library Used:
 1. Numpy, Pandas : For Data processing